benvacha/solomajig/README.md

 SoloMajig was designed as yet another attempt to make a personal knowledge storage platform that felt fluid to integrate into everyday life.
 It's not really meant for anything, so feel free to use it for everything!

 ### Learn By Doing
 SoloMajig is maybe a little weird to explain, but it's the doing that matters.
-For a live demo and extended documentation, go to [solomajig.com](http://www.solomajig.com).
+For a live demo and extended documentation, go to [solomajig.com](https://www.solomajig.com).
 Sign in to see concealed content, explore all the features, and test drive the live split screen markdown editor!
 The username is `username` and the password is `password`.
+Enjoy!

 ---